 There are no decompression chambers in Tonga.
 Serious cases of decompression sickness are evacuated to the nearest treatment centre in Townsville, Queensland.
 Registered dive companies carry basic treatment equipment to meet PADI standards.

-Earlier in 2015 the Tongan Ministry of Health announced an outbreak of dengue fever in Tonga.
+The Tongan Ministry of Health have announced outbreaks of Dengue fever and Zika virus in Tonga.
 Outbreaks of chikungunya also occur, particularly during the wet season.
 It is strongly recommended you take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.
-The mosquito responsible for dengue fever and chikungunya are particularly active during the day.
+The mosquito responsible for dengue fever, zika virus and chikungunya are particularly active during the day.

 Tonga is experiencing ongoing transmission of the mosquito-borne Zika virus.
 The infection often occurs without symptoms but in some cases can cause fever, rash, severe headache, joint pain, and muscle or bone pain.
 There are no vaccines.
 All travellers are urged to protect themselves by taking measures to prevent mosquito bites.
 Given possible transmission of the disease to unborn babies, and taking a very cautious approach, pregnant women (or women trying to become pregnant) should consider postponing travel to Tonga or talk to their doctor about implications.
 See our travel bulletin on Zika virus.